 As a SaaS company, the end goal for each model is to deliver value to customers by helping them use your product efficiently to achieve their business goals.

 Let’s take an example.
-You send an email to the customer for Onboarding detailing the steps to importing data, creating a new report or starting a new project, etc. Once the email has been sent, how many of your customers have actually acted upon the action mentioned and got the desired outcome?
+You send an email to the customer for Onboarding detailing the steps to importing data, creating a new report, starting a new project, etc. Once the email has been sent, how many of your customers have actually acted upon the action mentioned and got the desired outcome?
 How have they adopted the product?
 How many have actually created the report or imported the data?
-And that piece needs to be monitored.
+And monitor that piece.

 So actually you automated one and monitored the other so that you can trigger the right human intervention for the right accounts at the right moment.
-And that is how automation needs to be done.
+And that is how automation helps.
 You automate the messaging and monitor the product adoption and create subsequent tasks to bring in Human intervention.

 Help High-Touch and Low-Touch Customers Reach their Goals

-Whereas high-touch engagement is more than just conducting meetings.
-Since you can implement this model mostly for high-value customers, the right strategy is needed to demonstrate the value you are adding to them.
+Whereas high-touch engagement model is more than just conducting meetings.
+Since you can implement this model mostly for high-value customers, the right strategy demonstrates the value you are adding to them.

 For anything standard, a low touch customer success is enough.
 And for dealing with valuable or complex customers, the high touch model is useful.
 Your goal is to satisfy customer needs, reduce churn and increase retention.

-How to Drive Digital Engagement for Low-Touch and High-Touch Customers
+How to Drive Digital Engagement with Low-Touch and High-Touch Engagement Model